nolll77/Linear-Regression-using-numpy.polyfit/README.md

 Note : One big challenge of being a data scientist is to find the right balance between a too-simple and an overly complex model — so the model can be as accurate as possible.
 (This problem even has a name: bias-variance tradeoff, and I’ll write more about this in a later article.)

-**But a machine learning model – by definition – will never be 100% accurate.
+**But a machine learning model - by definition – will never be 100% accurate.**

-**Limitation #2 : you can’t go beyond the range of your historical data
+**Limitation #2 : you can’t go beyond the range of your historical data**

 Many data scientists try to extrapolate their models and go beyond the range of their data.

 For instance, in our case study above, you had data about students studying for 0-50 hours.
 The dataset hasn’t featured any student who studied 60, 80 or 100 hours for the exam.
 These values are out of the range of your data.
 If you wanted to use your model to predict test results for these “extreme” `x` values... well you would get nonsensical `y` values :

-E.g. your model would say that someone who has studied `x = 80` hours would get:
+E.g. your model would say that someone who has studied `x = 80` hours would get :

 > y = 2.01*80 - 3.9 = 159% on the test
 ![extrapolate issue](https://drive.google.com/uc?id=https://drive.google.com/file/d/1dB4AIpaY6BLAQhSw-yPKAIP8iPt25E4c)

-...but 100% is the obvious maximum, right?
+...but 100% is the obvious maximum, right ?

 **The point is that you can’t extrapolate your regression model beyond the scope of the data that you have used creating it.
-Well, in theory, at least...
+Well, in theory, at least...**

 Because I have to admit, that in real life data science projects, sometimes, there is no way around it.
 If you have data about the last 2 years of sales — and you want to predict the next month, you have to extrapolate.
 Even so, we always try to be very careful and don’t look too far into the future.
 The further you get from your historical data, the worse your model’s accuracy will be.